 Sam is the Digital Communications Specialist for the Jewish Federation of St. Louis.
 She has worked in the Jewish community for five years, beginning in 2014 with Federation as a Resource Assistant for the Development and Marketing departments.
 In 2015, she was promoted to the Marketing Coordinator position, and in 2018 was promoted to her current position.
 Sam graduated in 2012 from DePauw University with a Bachelor of Arts in Communications & Performing Arts.
 Past work experience includes Enterprise, The Muny, and The Colbert Report.

-Becca is the Young Adult Engagement Coordinator for the Jewish Federation of St. Louis and a St. Louis native.
+Becca is a Development Associate for YPD and a St. Louis native.
 Becca has been involved in the Jewish community since she was born by attending The J’s Early Childcare Center, Camp Sabra, Epstein Hebrew Academy, and participating in youth groups such as NCSY.
 Becca is excited to be leading this task force because the young adult community means so much to her.
 Becca wants to help shape the community that will affect generations to come!

 Laura was born and raised in St. Louis.
 She attended Michigan State University where she received a Bachelor of Arts in Advertising Design.
 For the past seven years, she has worked as an Art Director specializing in corporate and internal communications.
 Laura has actively participated in YPD events since graduating college and is excited to bring her diverse and creative talents to the task force.
 Laura looks forward to helping develop a strong, focused, and unified organization to ensure equal and plentiful opportunities for the young professional Jewish community in her hometown.